jethrojones/website/_notes/Magic Mind.md

 What was so good about today was that I had a lot of thoughts that I've been procrastinating putting out there, but today I got it done.
 That's exciting.

 ## Day 9
+I took a couple days off of using Magic Mind to see how I did.
+So, Wednesday through Sunday I didn’t take any, and I took some today.

+I felt like I had good energy today.
+I didn’t feel as snacky as I was feeling last week either, so there might be something to that.

+##